Gamba Osaka: Record breaking

-Asian Champions
+Asian champions

-In October 2008, Gamba for the first time in their history, reached the final of the AFC Champions League after defeating fellow Japanese league rivals Urawa Red Diamonds 4–2 on aggregate after a 1–1 draw at home in the first leg, Gamba registered one of the most historic comebacks in Champions League history when they came back from being behind 1–0 before half time to win 1–3 with all goals scored in the second half at Saitama.
-Gamba Osaka went on to win the 2008 AFC Champions League title after winning 5–0 on aggregate against the giant-killing Australian club Adelaide United in the Final.
-They became the fifth Japanese club to win the maximum Asian title, after Urawa, Júbilo Iwata, then-company-affiliated Yomiuri (now Tokyo Verdy), and Furukawa Electric (now JEF United Ichihara Chiba).
+In October 2008, Gamba Osaka for the first time in their history, reached the final of the AFC Champions League after defeating fellow Japanese league rivals Urawa Red Diamonds 4–2 on aggregate after a 1–1 draw at home in the first leg, Gamba registered one of the most historic comebacks in Champions League history when they came back from being behind 1–0 before half time to win 1–3 with all goals scored in the second half at Saitama.
+Gamba Osaka went on to win the 2008 AFC Champions League title after winning 5–0 on aggregate against the giant-killing Australian club Adelaide United in the final.
+They became the fifth Japanese club to win the top Asian title, after Urawa, Júbilo Iwata, then-company-affiliated Yomiuri (now Tokyo Verdy), and Furukawa Electric (now JEF United Ichihara Chiba).

-In December 2008, Gamba made it to the semi-finals of the 2008 FIFA Club World Cup after beating Australian club Adelaide United 1–0.
+In December 2008, Gamba Osaka made it to the semi-finals of the 2008 FIFA Club World Cup after beating Australian club Adelaide United 1–0.
 They were beaten in the semi-finals by 2007–08 Premier League and 2007–08 UEFA Champions League winners Manchester United.
 On 21 December 2008, they played for third place against Mexican side Pachuca with Gamba winning the match 1–0.

-Yasuhito Endō is the club most successful player and J1 League highest number of appearances at 672.
+Yasuhito Endō is the club most successful player and J1 League highest number of appearances at 790.

-In December 2012, Gamba were relegated from Division 1 after losing 2–1 to Júbilo Iwata.
-Gamba finished 17th in the league despite scoring more goals than any other club, including Champion Sanfrecce Hiroshima.
+In December 2012, Gamba Osaka were relegated from J1 League after losing 2–1 to Júbilo Iwata.
+Gamba Osaka finished 17th in the league despite scoring more goals than any other club, including Champion Sanfrecce Hiroshima.
 Ultimately, although Gamba had a positive goal difference at the end of the season, Gamba could not overcome their poor defense, which allowed the second most goals in Division 1 after Consadole Sapporo.
 This also made Gamba Osaka the fastest club to suffer relegation from the top division after winning the AFC Champion's League and playing in the FIFA Club World Cup, the relegation being only four years later.

+J2 League champions and domestic treble

-However, the club bounced back in the 2013 season, becoming the J2 Champion and directly promoting to Division 1 again after only one season.
+However, the club bounced back in the 2013 season, becoming the J2 League title champion and directly promoting to Division 1 again after only one season.

-In 2014, Gamba won the Division 1 title, a year after winning the second division, becoming the second club in the professional era to achieve this feat (after Kashiwa Reysol in 2011).
-That same year, Gamba also became the second club to win the domestic treble (after Kashima Antlers in 2000), by winning the J.League Cup and the Emperor's Cup as well.
+In 2014, Gamba Osaka won the J1 League title, a year after winning the second division, becoming the second club in the professional era to achieve this feat (after Kashiwa Reysol in 2011).
+That same year, Gamba Osaka also became the second club to win the domestic treble (after Kashima Antlers in 2000), by winning the J.League Cup and the Emperor's Cup as well.